JuhyungSon/SimLab/README.md

 Simlab example version

 1. Download the Unity (Unity Version: 2021.2.7f1).

-2. Download Chemical Metaverse Hkust.exe to your PC and plug in your Oculus device to your PC.
+2. Download Chemical Metaverse Hkust.exe to your PC and plug in your Oculus device to your PC

 -------------------------------------------------------------------------------------------

-Make own Simlab
+Replicate Simlab

 1. Create the Lobby Scene, Control Room Scene, and Chemical Plant Scene.